-In compliance with Article 121 of the Statute of the University of Ljubljana, those who have concluded equivalent education abroad also meet the conditions for enrolment in the study for gaining an education.
-The procedure is managed by the authorised person of the University of Ljubljana, while the acknowledgement of education gained abroad, with regard to content, is decided on by the senate of the member country or university in compliance with Article 77 or 47 of the Statute of the University of Ljubljana.
+In compliance with the Statute of the University of Ljubljana, those who have concluded equivalent education abroad also meet the conditions for enrolment in the study for gaining an education.
+The procedure is managed by the authorised person of the University of Ljubljana, while the acknowledgement of education gained abroad, with regard to content, is decided on by the senate of the member country or university in compliance with the Statute of the University of Ljubljana.